Cherednik and Hecke algebras of varieties with a finite group action: Introduction

 The purpose of this paper is to introduce ``global'' analogues of rational Cherednik algebras, attached to any smooth complex algebraic variety $X$ with an action of a finite group $G$; the usual rational Cherednik algebras are recovered in the case when $X$ is a vector space and $G$ acts linearly.

-More specifically, let $G$ be a finite group of automorphisms of $X$, and let $S$ be the set of pairs $(Y,g)$, where $g\in G$, and $Y$ is a connected component of the set $X^g$ of $g$-fixed points in $X$ which has codimension 1 in $X$.
+More specifically, let $G$ be a finite group of automorphisms of $X$, and let $S$ be the set of pairs $(Y,g)$, where $g\in G$, and $Y$ is a connected component of the set $X^g$ of $g$-fixed points in $X$ which has codimension 1 in $X$ (we will call such a component a {\it reflection hypersurface}).
 Suppose that $X$ is affine.
-Then we define (in Section 1 of the paper) a family of algebras $H_{t,c,\omega}(X,G)$, where $t\in \Bbb C$, $c$ is a $G$-invariant function on $S$, and $\omega$ is a G-invariant closed 2-form on $X$.
+Then we define (in Section 2 of the paper) a family of algebras $H_{t,c,\omega}(X,G)$, where $t\in \Bbb C$, $c$ is a $G$-invariant function on $S$, and $\omega$ is a $G$-invariant closed 2-form on $X$.
 This family for $t=1$ provides a universal deformation of the algebra $H_{1,0,0}(X,G)=G\ltimes D(X)$, where $D(X)$ is the algebra of differential operators on $X$ (assuming that $\omega$ runs through a space of forms bijectively representing $H^2(X,\Bbb C)^G$).

 If $X$ is not affine, then we define a sheaf of algebras $H_{t,c,\omega,X,G}$ rather than a single algebra.
 In this case the parameters are the same, except that $\omega$ runs over a space representing classes of $G$-equivariant twisted differential operator (tdo) algebras on $X$ (see \cite{BB}, Section 2).